 There are a few (literally) giant pandas next to the runway, hinting that the Sichuan is the main province to find these pandas in their native environment.

 --- Pandas ---

 Sichuan has many giant panda sanctuaries, but the most convenient place to see pandas is the Chengdu Panda Base.
 The place's rather crowded, but still very interesting, neat to see.

 Still, I pet that panda.
-In my book, that's better than to take a sharp picture of it.
+In my book, that's better than taking a sharp picture of it.

 --- People ---

-Last, but definitely not least.
-I met so many friendly people here, and had a fantastic time discussing with them about all the categories above and many more.
-I met many kind people who were happy to help, and I met people who challenged my opinions in a meaningful, respectful way.
+Last but definitely not least.
+I met so many friendly people here and had a fantastic time discussing all the categories above and many more.
+I met many kind people who were happy to help, or who challenged my opinions in a meaningful, respectful way.

 Sure, it's not all gold.
 I encountered some who saw the opportunity to make a profit of me just for being a stranger lacking the local language skills.
 However, I must say that the positive experiences were dominant.

-To put it in short, the interactions with people I had here is the part I value the most out of my Chengdu visit.
+These interactions are the part I value the most out of my Chengdu visit.